Theart v Minnaar: Judgment

-When considering the order to be granted in terms the procedure above, held Bosielo JA (Mpati P, Brand JA, Snyders JA and Malan JA concurring), the court is obliged to ensure that the notice will be "effective" in the circumstances of the case, having regard to the intent and import of PIE and section 26(3) of the Constitution.
+In the Supreme Court, Judge of Appeal Bosielo handed down judgment on behalf of a unanimous bench (Judge President Lex Mpati and Judges of Appeal Fritz Brand, Suretta Snyders and Frans Malan concurring).
+Bosielo held that when considering the order to be granted in terms the procedure above, the court is obliged to ensure that the notice will be "effective" in the circumstances of the case, having regard to the intent and import of PIE and section 26(3) of the Constitution.

 The fact that the notice served on the respondent is in some respect deficient of section 4(2) or Rule 55 (as it was in both cases here) will not necessarily be fatal if the notice achieved the purpose contemplated by these statutory provisions.
 Whether that purpose had been achieved cannot be considered in the abstract, but will depend on the facts of each case.